-- (5) Except as otherwise provided for in the construction contract, a claimant may only serve one payment claim in any particular named month for construction work carried out or undertaken to be carried out (or for related goods and services supplied or undertaken to be supplied) in that month. - (6) Subsection (5) does not prevent the claimant from-

-- (a) serving a single payment claim in respect of more than one progress payment, or - (b) including in a payment claim an amount that has been the subject of a previous claim, or - (c) serving a payment claim in a particular named month for construction work carried out or undertaken to be carried out (or for related goods and services supplied or undertaken to be supplied) in a previous named month. - (7) A head contractor must not serve a payment claim on the principal unless the claim is accompanied by a supporting statement that indicates that it relates to that payment claim. - Maximum penalty-1,000 penalty units in the case of a corporation or 200 penalty units in the case of an individual. - (8) A head contractor must not serve a payment claim on the principal accompanied by a supporting statement knowing that the statement is false or misleading in a material particular in the particular circumstances. - Maximum penalty-1,000 penalty units in the case of a corporation or 200 penalty units or 3 months imprisonment (or both) in the case of an individual. - (9) In this section-
+- (5) A claimant cannot serve more than one payment claim in respect of each reference date under the construction contract. - (6) However, subsection (5) does not prevent the claimant from including in a payment claim an amount that has been the subject of a previous claim. - (5) Except as otherwise provided for in the construction contract, a claimant may only serve one payment claim in any particular named month for construction work carried out or undertaken to be carried out (or for related goods and services supplied or undertaken to be supplied) in that month. - (6) Subsection (5) does not prevent the claimant from: - a. serving a single payment claim in respect of more than one progress payment, or - b. including in a payment claim an amount that has been the subject of a previous claim, or - c. serving a payment claim in a particular named month for construction work carried out or undertaken to be carried out (or for related goods and services supplied or undertaken to be supplied) in a previous named month.

+(7) A head contractor must not serve a payment claim on the principal unless the claim is accompanied by a supporting statement that indicates that it relates to that payment claim.

+Maximum penalty: 200 penalty units.
+1,000 penalty units in the case of a corporation or 200 penalty units or 3 months imprisonment (or both) in the case of an individual.

+(8) A head contractor must not serve a payment claim on the principal accompanied by a supporting statement knowing that the statement is false or misleading in a material particular in the particular circumstances.

+Maximum penalty: 200 penalty units or 3 months imprisonment, or both.
+1,000 penalty units in the case of a corporation or 200 penalty units or 3 months imprisonment (or both) in the case of an individual.

+(9) In this section:

-supporting statement means a statement that is in the form approved by the Secretary and (without limitation) that includes a declaration to the effect that all subcontractors, if any, have been paid all amounts that have become due and payable in relation to the construction work concerned.
+supporting statement means a statement that is in the form prescribed by the regulations and (without limitation) that includes a declaration to the effect that all subcontractors, if any, have been paid all amounts that have become due and payable in relation to the construction work concerned.